rodpayne/home-assistant_person_location/README.md

 <details>
   <summary>Click for Configuration Details</summary>

 This one zooms the map to show the location of everyone.
+This example will show the state as either `stationary` or `motion_detected`

 ```yaml
 # Example configuration.yaml entry